Bally Sagoo

-Early life

-Sagoo grew up in the Balsall Heath area of Birmingham.
-His father Saminder Sagoo ran his own retail music outlet in the 1970s, after playing in the Musafirs in the late 1960s.

-In his teens, Sagoo developed a taste for reggae, soul and disco.
-He spent his college years producing mixtapes for friends and DJing at local events.
-These home-made creations fused Western dance and hip hop with Indian music.

 Career

 In 1989, Oriental Star Agencies, a UK based record label, asked him to remix a Punjabi track called "Hey Jamalo".
 The single became a hit and Sagoo joined OSA as their full-time in-house producer.
 Through this relationship, he released his first album, Wham Bam which spawned a sequel, Wham Bam 2.
-Other material during this period included Star Crazy and Sagoo's 1991 collaboration with Nusrat Fateh Ali Khan on Magic Touch.Over 50,000 copies of Star Crazy were sold in UK and overseas market.
+Other material during this period included Star Crazy and Sagoo's 1991 collaboration with Nusrat Fateh Ali Khan on Magic Touch.
+Over 50,000 copies of Star Crazy were sold in UK and overseas market.

 1990s

 In 1994, Sagoo signed with Sony Records to produce Bollywood Flashback.
 He became the first Indian artist to reach national mainstream radio when the album track "Chura Liya" (a re-working of Asha Bhosle's song) was played on BBC Radio 1.
 This was followed in 1996 by his first, all-original work Rising from the East, which included "Dil Cheez" and "Tum Bin Jiya".
 Subsequently, he featured on the album Dance Attack and composed another remix music video, Mera Laung Gawacha.
 Starring Deepti Bhatnagar and Jas Arora, the video was directed by Polygram Multimedia, and became a hit in the UK.
 Sagoo made it onto Top of the Pops.
 He toured India with Michael Jackson on the HIStory World Tour, produced the Aby Baby album with Amitabh Bachchan and was invited to New Delhi to meet then Indian president, Shankar Dayal Sharma.